minhtuev/euler/README.md

 Euler
 =====

-Repo for project Euler codes for fun
+Repo for project Euler.

-A problem a day keeps boredom away
+A problem a day keeps boredom away.